shlomoswidler/aws_swiss/README.md

 ````

-To poke a hole in an RDS DB Security Group, specify the `rds_name` attribute and omit the `port` attribute, as follows:
+To poke a hole in an RDS DB Security Group, omit the `port` attribute, as follows:

 ````
 aws_access_key = "AKIA....."